 - Competitor analysis is as easy as stopping by their booth and grabbing some collateral.

-- New technology can affect everything from tools, software and devices.
+- New technology can affect everything from tools to software, and devices.

 Pick out professional, but very comfortable attire, as you will be on your feet for 2-8 hours.
-Allow enough room in your suitcase for bringing back more than you take.
-This includes literature, freebies and product samples.
-Some exhibitors provide bags, but come prepared by bringing a comfortable carryall for all that literature.
+Allow enough room in your suitcase to bring back more than you take.
+This includes literature, freebies, and product samples.
+Some exhibitors provide bags but come prepared by bringing a comfortable carryall for all that literature.

 10. Promote, Promote, Promote!

-- Add an announcement to: your E-mail Signature, Invoices, Press Releases
+- Add an announcement to your E-mail Signature, Invoices, and Press Releases

 Next up, follow these 10 Tips to Maximize Your Time at a Trade Show and you'll be confident in knowing that your time spent there is worthwhile.